hohmannr/DLT4PI-CBDC/README.md

 ## Documentation

-This Repo has several is structured in main sub-directories `./network`, `./contracts`, `./tests`.
+This Repo has is structured in main sub-directories `./network`, `./contracts`, `./tests`.
 Each sub-directory has its own README that explains the code setup in this specific sub-directory.
 In addition to these READMEs, a small Wiki can be found in `./wiki`.
 It contains all READMEs and further explanations.

 ## Requirements